orel33/js-y86/README.md

 * [Y86 pipeline emulator by Shu Ding](http://y86.js.org/)
 * [Another Y86 pipeline simulator by Linghao Zhang](http://dnc1994.github.io/Y86-Simulator/)

+This version is available on <https://github.com/orel33/js-y86> and is in action at [University of Bordeaux](http://dept-info.labri.fr/ENSEIGNEMENT/archi/js-y86/index.html).
+This is a GitHub fork of the origin repository at <https://github.com/xsznix/js-y86/>.

 ## License

 It is a GitHub fork of this [previous version](https://github.com/xsznix/js-y86/).

 This project is licensed under the terms of the MIT license.